“Compliments of Delmar.”

 There are some who dismiss Cliffhanger as a half-assed retread of Die Hard set in the mountains.
-These people are morons.
+These people are communists.

 A pair of rescue rangers respond to the distress call and Qualen forces them to hunt down his money under pain of death.
 Little does he know, one of his captives is Gabe Walker (Sylvester Stallone, Rambo), an accomplished climber and a man capable of impaling dudes on stalactites.